Supply Chain Sustainability

 Engaging with Suppliers

 As we integrate sustainable development into our key business activities, suppliers play a significant role.
 From constructing our facilities to providing well services and supplying equipment, how they manage their impact on the environment and community is important to us and can affect our performance.

 We regularly engage our suppliers through Business Reviews, Supplier Relationship Management, Supplier Sustainability Forum and supplier audits to:

-- Review the ConocoPhillips Sustainable Development strategy and goals and how we can work with suppliers.
+- Review the ConocoPhillips sustainability governance system and asses how we can work with suppliers.

 - Identify sustainable development opportunities and risks in the extended supply chains of critical categories.